nfleet/via/README.md

 About
 -----

-via is a project by the CO-SKY research team at the University of Jyväskylä.
+via is a project by the CO-SKY research team.

 http://www.co-sky.fi